bjaan/roland-juno-g-display-replacement/README.md

 3. Remove the remaining double-sided tape from the display

 4. Cut off the card reader section of the red board.
 Cut the spots on both sides of the flat cable connector.
-A dremel was used to cut the board partly on both side and it was then broken off.
-See the next picture to see where.
+A dremel was used to cut the board partly on both sides and it was then broken off.
+See the next picture to see where you need to cut.

-5. Now stick the display on the middle of the transparent plate, you want the display area of the LCD to be in de middle and 1 mm below the top, where thee backgrounds LEDS are.
+5. Now stick the display on the middle of the transparent plate, you want the display area of the LCD to be in de middle and 1 mm below the top, where the old background light LEDS are.
 That way the entire display area will be visible through the window.

 6. Fold the flat cable over to the other side of the transparent plate